mfbz/rift-js/docs/specs.md

 - **Only HTTPS iframe URLs are allowed:** `rift://` is resolved to `https://...`
 - The wallet injects an iframe pointing to `https://mydapp.com/rift/quiz?ref=abc`
-- URIs can be detected in both hyperlinks and plain text content
+- URIs can be detected in text content

 ## URI Detection

-Harpoon detects `rift://` URIs in two ways:
+Harpoon detects `rift://` URIs in text content:

-1. **Hyperlinks**: Any `<a href="rift://...">` element
-2. **Plain text**: Any text node containing a `rift://` URI pattern
+- Any text node containing a `rift://` URI pattern is detected

-This dual detection approach enables:
-- Rift URIs to work in tweets, posts, and messages, even without clickable links
+- This detection approach enables Rift URIs to work in tweets, posts, and messages
-- Seamless injection regardless of how a URI appears on the page
-- Automatic conversion of text URIs to interactive frames
+- Seamless injection of text URIs into interactive frames

 ## Security Model